NxPKG/khulnasoft-docs/content/pages/platform/functions/pricing.md

 ### Fail closed

-Once the daily request limit has been reached, Projects in fail closed mode will display a Cloudflare 1027 error page to visitors, signifying the Function has been temporarily disabled.
-Cloudflare recommends this option if your Function is performing security related tasks.
+Once the daily request limit has been reached, Projects in fail closed mode will display a Khulnasoft 1027 error page to visitors, signifying the Function has been temporarily disabled.
+Khulnasoft recommends this option if your Function is performing security related tasks.

 {{<Aside type="note">}}